Recommendations

 The Wire

-Systemic urban crime epic
+Urban crime epic

 The one everyone says is the best show ever.
 They're not wrong.